Spurs have 4 players positive, Atlanta has All-Star concerns - WHIZ News

 The postponements announced Tuesday push the total of games that have been moved back this season because of positive tests or contact tracing issues to 29, including the Spurs’ game at Detroit that was to have been played Tuesday night.
 The NBA called that game off on Monday.

-Denver will now play at Cleveland on Friday, the NBA said.
-That game, originally targeted for the second half of the season, is replacing the postponed Nuggets-Hornets game on the schedule.
-The NBA has said it will shuffle some games, when possible, to accommodate the need to reschedule games in the second half of the season.
+Meanwhile, two games were added to this week’s slate: Detroit will go to Chicago on Wednesday and Denver will now play at Cleveland on Friday.
+Those games were originally targeted for the second half of the season.
+The NBA has said it will shuffle some games, when possible, to accommodate the need to reschedule postponed games in the second half.

 The NBA does not reveal which players tested positive, but its announcement of the latest postponements said the Spurs had positive tests among players — and did not mention coaches.
 Spurs coach Gregg Popovich announced last month, on his 72nd birthday, that he has received the vaccine that protects against the effects of COVID-19.

-The Spurs were without guard Quinndary Weatherspoon for their game Sunday against Charlotte because of the league’s COVID-19 protocols; Weatherspoon had played 10 minutes on Friday in Atlanta, then was flagged by the protocols over the weekend.
+The Spurs were without just one player — guard Quinndary Weatherspoon — for their game Sunday against Charlotte because of the league’s COVID-19 protocols.

-Being ruled out because of the protocols can suggest any number of things, including a positive test, a suspected positive test or contact-tracing data showing that a player may have been exposed to a person with COVID-19.

 Four-time NBA MVP LeBron James, two-time reigning NBA MVP Giannis Antetokounmpo of the Milwaukee Bucks, two-time NBA Finals MVP Kawhi Leonard of the Los Angeles Clippers and others have spoken out in recent days to express their unhappiness about the idea of playing an All-Star Game during a pandemic — and wedging it into an already jam-packed and truncated season.